Have you vacuumed your dryer lately? Vacuum the dryer at least four times a year, for safety and fire protection. Now is the time to vacuum!

 It was last week when the check filter light came on, so I decided right then and there to do a deep cleaning.
 To start, I took the front filter out, and vacuumed it thoroughly.
 Using a long, slim brush in one hand and the vacuum nozzle in the other, I got inside the filter area and vacuumed up as much lint as I could.

 Next, I pulled out the dryer so I could get behind and perform a heaving cleaning in that area.
 Once I got back there, I unscrewed the vent and brushed and vacuumed the lint that was all around the inside.
 I vacuumed the floor and the walls, and removed the lint buildup in the vent area leading outside.
 Next, I unscrewed the top of the dryer and vacuumed all around the drum area.
 These are all places that aren’t right in front of us on a daily basis, but where lint can accumulate in dangerous quantities and needs to be removed.
 Here are a few more of Victor’s dryer safety tips:

-- Make sure your dryer has plenty of room around and underneath to vent and breath
+- Make sure your dryer has plenty of room around and underneath to vent and breathe.

 - Don’t place items close to the dryer, especially plastic laundry baskets.
 The heat from the dryer can cause them to ignite.